apache/nuttx/README.txt

   Download the unpack the apps tarball in the same directly where you unpacked the NuttX tarball.
-After you unpack the apps tarball, you will have a new directory called apps-versioin (where the version should exactly match the version of the NuttX tarball).
+After you unpack the apps tarball, you will have a new directory called apps-version (where the version should exactly match the version of the NuttX tarball).
 Again, you might want to rename the directory to simply apps/ to match what you read in the documentation